common-fate/docs-archive/docs/approvals/security-architecture.md

 gpg import commonfate.asc
 ```

-1. Download the Granted release artifact you wish to verify (we will use the Linux `x86_64` version as an example):
+1. Download the Granted Approvals release artifact you wish to verify (we will use the Linux `x86_64` version as an example):

    ```
    curl -OL releases.commonfate.io/gdeploy/v0.3.2/gdeploy_0.3.2_linux_x86_64.tar.gz